dylan-lang/lsp-dylan/README.md

 The file `setup.el` is used just to avoid making any changes to the user's `.emacs`.

-Testing with VS Code (1.33.1 on x64 linux)
+Testing with VS Code (1.38.1 on macos)

 1. Open the `vscode` folder in VS Code
 1. First time only, `npm install` to get the dependencies